awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 Call Amazon WorkSpaces **ImportWorkspaceImage**\.
 Call EC2 **DescribeImages** on the EC2 image that you want to use to create the BYOL image\.
 Call EC2 **ModifyImageAttribute** on the EC2 image that you want to use to create the BYOL image\.
 For more information, see [Changing Permissions for an IAM User ](https://docs.aws.amazon.com/IAM/latest/UserGuide//id_users_change-permissions.html) in the *IAM User Guide*\.
+To create a Graphics or GraphicsPro bundle from your image, [contact AWS Support](https://aws.amazon.com/contact-us/) to get your account added to the allow list\.
+After your account is on the allow list, you can use the AWS CLI import\-workspace\-image command to ingest the Graphics or GraphicsPro image\.
+For more information, see [import\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/import-workspace-image.html) in the *AWS CLI Command Reference*\.

 **To create an image from the Windows VM**